j3soon/speech-to-windows-input/README.md

 - `OutputForm`: Select the recognition output, can be `"Text"`, `"Lexical"`, or `"Normalized"`.
 See the [output form details](https://docs.microsoft.com/en-us/dotnet/api/microsoft.cognitiveservices.speech.detailedspeechrecognitionresult?view=azure-dotnet) for more information.
 - `AutoPunctuation`: Determines whether to automatically insert punctuation.
 - `DetailedLog`: Determines whether to log confidence, recognized words, and other recognition details.
+- `ContinuousRecognition`: Determines whether to use continuous recognition, which requires user to manually stop the on-going recognition.
+- `TotalTimeoutMS`: When continuous recognition is enabled, the recognition will be stopped after the specified amount of milliseconds, to avoid user forgetting to stop the on-going recognition.

 ## Program Hint

 ```
 speech-to-windows-input (made by j3soon)
-1. Press Win+H to convert speech to text input.
+1. Press Alt+H to convert speech to text input.
 The recognition stops on microphone silence or after 15 seconds.
 2. The on-going speech recognition cannot be cancelled. (please wait until 15 seconds is reached)
 3. Press Ctrl+C to exit.
 Notes: